EMGuyant/inquisitive-nature/_posts/2023-07-19-powerbi-time-intelligence.md

 Here, `<dates>` is a column that contains dates.
 Think of this function as equivalent to you Facebook memories, reminding you of what happened exactly one year ago.

-While DATEADD is the flexible one that allows you to go back (or forward) any number of intervals you choose.
+DATEADD is the flexible function that allows you to go back (or forward) any number of intervals you choose.
 This handy function's syntax is:

 `DATEADD(<dates>, <number_of_intervals, <interval>)`